 The perspective plan will focus on the provision of basic amenities such as roads, drains, sanitation, rinking water, street lights, generate wage employment and green the village through the Haritha Haram over a period of the next four to five years.
 The Monitoring and coordination plan focuses on improved service delivery in the Health and nutrition, education, agriculture and animal husbandry sectors.

 Another key component to be addressed by the Gram panchayats will be to address the issue of livelihoods, poverty and social security that afflict the poor.
 While developing the plan, the Gram Panchayat shall also develop a special development plan for the welfare of the Scheduled castes and Scheduled tribes in planning and providing basic amenities, housing, income generating activities etc for which funds shall be accessed under the Scheduled Caste Development Plan and the Tribal Sub Plan.

 Gram Jyothi aims to: Gram Panchayat Development Plans Preparation Guidelines:

 (a) Ensure coordination of all line departments, which hitherto have been working in silos to be accountable to the Gram Panchayat by taking an active role in the meetings of the Gram Sabhas and functional committees of the Panchayat.

 (b) Ensure that the decisions are taken in the Gram Sabha

 (c) Ensure transparency and accountability of the Panchayat and the line departments in discharging their functions.

-(b) Platform for active participation of the people in decision making bringing governance more close to the people and making public institutions more responsive, accountable and transparent.
+(b) A platform for active participation of the people in decision making bringing governance closer to the people and making public institutions more responsive, accountable and transparent.